edsonbollis/Weakly-Supervised-Learning-Citrus-Pest-Benchmark/README.md

 ## Weakly Supervised Learning Guided by Activation Mapping Applied to a Novel Citrus Pest Benchmark

-This project contains the source code described in 'Weakly supervised learning guided by activation mapping applied to a novel citrus pest benchmark.'
+This project contains the source code described in 'Weakly supervised learning guided by activation mapping applied to a novel citrus pest benchmark'.
 This [work](https://arxiv.org/pdf/2004.11252.pdf) was published in [Agriculture-Vision Workshop](https://github.com/SHI-Labs/Agriculture-Vision) @ CVPR 2020.

 This code is an example of how to use Grad-CAM to produce instances for a multiple instance learning method.
 It uses the [Citrus Pest Benchmark](https://github.com/edsonbollis/Citrus-Pest-Benchmark) in the training process.
 The weakly supervised multi-instance learning code presents a way to classify tiny regions of interest (ROIs) through a convolutional neural network, a selection strategy based on saliency maps, and a weighted evaluation method.